Victoria Azarenka: Azarenka vs. Bartoli

-Azarenka and Marion Bartoli met 12 times between 2007 and 2012.
+Azarenka and Marion Bartoli played 12 times from 2007 to 2012.
 Azarenka led the head-to-head 9–3 overall and 1–0 in the Grand Slams.

 Azarenka dominated the early rivalry, winning the first six meetings between the pair, including in the second round of the 2007 Australian Open, the final of the 2009 Brisbane International and all four matches that eventuated in 2010.
 The win in Brisbane marked Azarenka's first success in a WTA Tour final, having previously lost three finals.
 Bartoli got her first win over Azarenka in Eastbourne in 2011, winning after Azarenka retired with injury.
 At the 2011 WTA Tour Championships, Bartoli qualified as a reserve for Maria Sharapova and in the only match she played, she upset Azarenka in three sets.
 The match had no meaning because Bartoli could not qualify for the semi-finals as Sharapova had lost her two matches and Azarenka had already qualified for the semi-finals.

-The pair met three times in 2012, with Azarenka winning two of the matches.
+The pair played three times in 2012, with Azarenka winning two of the matches.
 Bartoli's victory in the Miami quarterfinals was significant though, as it snapped Azarenka's 26-match winning streak to start the season.
 Bartoli won in straight sets to record what was at the time her third victory over a reigning world No. 1.
 Their last meeting was in the semi-finals of the China Open with Azarenka avenging the Miami loss on her way to winning the title.